-- Running an environmental club at a local primary school
+- Running an environmental club and developing English skills at a local primary school

 - Help out at a tour guiding school for local residents to become more involved in the tourism process surrounding Masai Mara.
 This may include teaching English, cultural lessons, building/repairing facilities, etc.